zitaoliu/zitaoliu.github.io/_includes/index_content.md

-I work as an applied scientist at [Pinterest](https://www.pinterest.com) since 2016.
+I work at TAL Education Group since 2018.
+I lead a team working on ML/CV/NLP/Speech and its applications in K-12 education.

-Prior to joining Pinterest, I obtained my Ph.D in Computer Science at University of Pittsburgh, where I was a research assistant under Professor [Milos Hauskrecht](http://people.cs.pitt.edu/~milos/).
-My research work focuses on clinical time series modeling.
+Prior to joining TAL, I was a senior applied scientist at Pinterest.
+I obtained my Ph.D in Computer Science at University of Pittsburgh.
+His Ph.D. advisor is Professor [Milos Hauskrecht](http://people.cs.pitt.edu/~milos/).

 I was also fortunate to work as a research intern at Alibaba iDST (2015), Yahoo!
 Labs (2014), eBay Research Lab (2013), and a software engineer intern at Google (2012).

 * * *

-### Publication
+## Publication

 **A Multimodal Alerting System for Online Class Quality Assurance**
 J. Chen, H. Li, W. Wang, W. Ding, G. Huang, **Z. Liu**